 Talk to our team about what symptoms you are experiencing before you start, so they can help you track your improvement over the course of your treatment.

 Are there any side effect?

-One of the reasons CPAP is the gold standard of treatment for sleep apnoea is because it is so safe and effective.
-The most common side effects - such as dry throat, stuffy nose or bloating are generally down to imperfect settings on the machine and can easily be fixed.
+One of the reasons CPAP is the gold standard of treatment for sleep apnea is because it is so safe and effective.
+The most common side effects - such as dry throat, stuffy nose or bloating are generally down to incorrect settings on the machine and can easily be fixed.
 Let our team know if you are experiencing any of these issues and we can easily find a solution.

 Still have questions?